Farewell, Sarah Jane

-"Farewell, Sarah Jane" is a YouTube special connected to The Sarah Jane Adventures which was created as part of a series of Doctor Who-related webcasts during the COVID-19 pandemic in order to honor Elisabeth Sladen following her death in 2011, which halted production of the show's final series.
+"Farewell, Sarah Jane" is a YouTube special connected to The Sarah Jane Adventures which was created as part of a series of Doctor Who-related webcasts in order to honor Elisabeth Sladen following her death in 2011, which halted production of the show's final series.

 Plot

 A funeral service is held for Sarah Jane Smith, and attended by Luke Smith (Tommy Knight), Clyde Langer (Daniel Anthony), and Rani Chandra (Anjli Mohindra), who gather together during the reception as people smile sadly.
 Luke greets U.N.I.T. soldiers and is hugged by Kate Lethbridge-Stewart while Clyde talks to Tegan Jovanka and Nyssa, then Ben and Polly, then Ian Chesterton and Barbara Wright, then Martha Jones and Mickey Smith with their son, August.
 Dodo Chaplet, Grace Holloway, Liz Shaw, and Victoria Waterfield greet the group.
 Sky Smith briefly manifests in her human form while Jack Harkness salutes Sarah Jane from a distance and leaves.
 Maria Jackson and her father participate in the reception virtually, having missed their flight due to chasing an alien in Seattle.
 Meanwhile, Rani stays back quietly.

 Guests tell stories until the waiters reveal themselves to be Jackals of the Backwards Clock, servants of The Trickster.
 The Trickster appears, planning to replace Earth with a copy from the Septic Dimension, but the funeral guests shrink the Trickster to the size of a doll and lock him in a treasure chest at the bottom of the ocean for one thousand years before resuming the reception.
 As it is time to leave, the guests trade contact information and agree to meet up every year, calling themselves the Family Smith.
 Luke, Clyde, and Rani stay by the door to say goodbye to everyone.
 Jo Jones approaches the three apologetically, sharing her love for Sarah Jane and comforting the others in the lack of appearance from the Doctor, saying that since he has two hearts, the pain of losing Sarah Jane is likely greater for him.
 Jo leaves, and Gita and Haresh Chandra approach them.
 Gita speaks highly of Sarah Jane's relationship with Clyde, Rani, and Luke before wishing them farewell.
 Dorothy McShane hugs the three and shares a time the Seventh Doctor suddenly said he missed Sarah Jane and that she understands the sentiment.